ome/omero-documentation/omero/sysadmins/limitations.rst

 We do not recommend changing the time zone on your server.
 The server is currently set to use local time and changing time zones will result in a mismatch between the original data import times stored in the server and the way the clients report them.
-A fix for this is forthcoming.

 .. _limitations-openfiles: